Homotopy finiteness of some DG categories from algebraic geometry: Introduction

-2) for any regular function $W\in\cO(Y)$ the D($\Z/2$-)G category $D^{abs}(Y,W)$ has a $\Z/2$-graded smooth categorical compactification $C_W\to D^{abs}(X,W),$ with a semi-orthogonal decomposition $C_W=\langle D^{abs}(V_1,W_1),\dots,D^{abs}(V_m,W_m)\rangle,$ where each $V_i$ is a $k$-smooth variety and the morphisms $W_i:V_i\to\A_k^1$ are proper.\end{theo}
+2) for any regular function $W\in\cO(Y)$ the D($\Z/2$-)G category $D^{abs}(Y,W)$ has a $\Z/2$-graded smooth categorical compactification $C_W\to D^{abs}(X,W),$ with a semi-orthogonal decomposition $C_W=\langle D^{abs}(V_1,W_1),\dots,D^{abs}(V_m,W_m)\rangle,$ where each $V_i$ is a $\mk$-smooth variety and the morphisms $W_i:V_i\to\A_{\mk}^1$ are proper.\end{theo}

-The general idea is motivated by the following conjecture of Bondal and Orlov.
+The general idea of the proof of Theorem \ref{intro:smooth_compactification} is motivated by the following conjecture of Bondal and Orlov.

-\begin{conj} Let $Y$ be a variety with rational singularities, and $f:X\to Y$ a resolution of singularities (recall that rationality of singularities means $\bR f_*\cO_X\cong\cO_Y$).
+\begin{conj} \cite{BO} Let $Y$ be a variety with rational singularities, and $f:X\to Y$ a resolution of singularities (recall that rationality of singularities means $\bR f_*\cO_X\cong\cO_Y$).
 Then the functor $\bR f_*:D^b_{coh}(X)\to D^b_{coh}(Y)$ is a localization.\end{conj}

-Indeed, if we are able to prove Conjecture \ref{conj:BO} and also to show that the kernel is generated by one object, then choosing any smooth compactificatin $\bar{X}$ of $X$ we get a smooth categorical compactification $D^b_{coh}(\bar{X})$ of $D^b_{coh}(Y).$ Unfortunately, we are not able to prove Conjecture \ref{conj:BO} in general, although we are able to prove it in some class of cases, see Theorem \ref{th:BO_special_case}.
-However, it turns out that we can prove a similar statement for any separated scheme of finite type, without any assumptions on singularities.
+If we are able to prove Conjecture \ref{conj:BO} and also to show that the kernel is generated by a single object, then choosing any smooth compactification $\overline{X}$ of $X$ we get a smooth categorical compactification $D^b_{coh}(\overline{X})$ of $D^b_{coh}(Y).$ Unfortunately, we are not able to prove Conjecture \ref{conj:BO} in general, although we are able to prove it in some class of cases, which we mention here.

-The construction follows the same steps as \cite{KL}.
-We assume that $Y$ is proper (if not then we can replace $Y$ by its compactification).
-The varieties $X_1,\dots,X_n$ in Theorem \ref{intro:smooth_compactification} are the smooth centers of blow-ups in the resolution process, some of them can be taken several times.